Keshorn Walcott in the javelin at the London 2012 Olympic Games (Getty Images) © Copyright

 Chris Turner for the IAAF

-- A golden throw for Keshorn Walcott of Trinidad and Tobago who won the Men's Javelin Throw Final of the London 2012 Olympic Games on August 11, 2012 (Getty Images) © Copyright
+- Keshorn Walcott in the javelin at the London 2012 Olympic Games (Getty Images) © Copyright